Ambrose

 Ambrose of Milan (Aurelius Ambrosius; c.
-339 – 4 April 397), canonized as Saint Ambrose, (Note: Sant'Ambrogio /it/; Sant Ambroeus /lmo/.) was a theologian and statesman who served as Bishop of Milan from 374 to 397.
-He expressed himself prominently as a public figure, fiercely promoting Nicene Christianity against Arianism and paganism.
-He left a substantial collection of writings, of which the best known include the ethical commentary De officiis ministrorum (377–391), and the exegetical Exameron (386–390).
-His preaching, his actions and his literary works, in addition to his innovative musical hymnography, made him one of the most influential ecclesiastical figures of the 4th century.
+339 – 4 April 397), canonized as Saint Ambrose, (Note: Sant'Ambrogio /it/; Sant Ambroeus /lmo/.) was a Roman theologian and statesman who served as Bishop of Milan from 374 to 397.

-Ambrose was serving as the Roman governor of Aemilia-Liguria in Milan when he was unexpectedly made Bishop of Milan in 374 by popular acclamation.
+Ambrose was in Milan serving as the Roman governor of Aemilia-Liguria when he was unexpectedly made Bishop of Milan in 374 by popular acclamation.
 As bishop, he took a firm position against Arianism and attempted to mediate the conflict between the emperors Theodosius I and Magnus Maximus.

-Tradition credits Ambrose with developing an antiphonal chant, known as Ambrosian chant, and for composing the "Te Deum" hymn, though modern scholars now reject both of these attributions.
-Ambrose's authorship on at least four hymns, including the well-known "Veni redemptor gentium", is secure; they form the core of the Ambrosian hymns, which includes others that are sometimes attributed to him.
+He also left a substantial collection of writings, of which the best known include the ethical commentary De officiis ministrorum (377–391), and the exegetical Exameron (386–390).
+His preaching, his actions, and his literary works made him one of the most influential ecclesiastical figures of the 4th century.
+Ambrose's authorship on at least four hymns, including the well-known "Veni redemptor gentium" forms the core of the Ambrosian hymns, which includes others that are sometimes attributed to him.
 He also had a notable influence on Augustine of Hippo (354–430), whom he helped convert to Christianity.

-Western Christianity identified Ambrose, along with Augustine, Jerome and pope Gregory the Great, as one of the four Great Latin Church Fathers, declared Doctors of the Church in 1298.
-He is considered a saint by the Catholic Church, Eastern Orthodox Church, Anglican Communion, and various Lutheran denominations, and venerated as the patron saint of Milan and beekeepers.
+Western Christianity identified Ambrose, along with Augustine, Jerome and Pope Gregory the Great, as one of the four Great Latin Church Fathers, declared Doctors of the Church in 1298.
+He is considered a saint by the Catholic Church, Eastern Orthodox Church, Anglican Communion, and various Lutheran denominations and venerated as the patron saint of Milan and beekeepers.